blblblu/leri/README.md

     ```

-    Cleanuper is used for Systems that want to free resources (like e.g. deleting OpenGL buffer etc.)
+    Cleanuper is used for Systems that want to free resources (like e.g. deleting OpenGL buffers etc.)

     ```go
     type Cleanuper interface {